-So, what next?
-When it comes to The Crown season 5, we already know a lot about the show – both from history itself, and from Netflix's numerous casting announcements.
-Below, we'll sum up everything we know so far.
+What's next, though, and what can we expect from The Crown season 5?
+Well, we already know a lot about the show – both from history itself, and from Netflix's numerous casting announcements.
+Read on for everything we know so far.

 At a glance